JowenGonzales/sti-online-reviewer-lessons/README.md

 ```
 ## Note:
 ```
+Name the files based on the title of the lesson followed by '.html'

 Ensure that all final contents are uploaded to the 'final contents folder.'

 No need to upload the zip file again just upload the .html file